English Idioms and Expressions for the Summer [Updated]

 Dip

 In the summertime, it's often used as a noun to talk about swimming.
-To "take a dip" or "go for a dip" means to go swimming, usually for a short amount of time.
+Both "take a dip" and "go for a dip" mean "go swimming," usually for a short amount of time.

 Let's go for a dip in the pool.